-Billed as one of the world’s most spectacular road trips, the Great Ocean Road runs from Torquay to Allansford along the southern coast of Austraila in the state of Victoria.
+Billed as one of the world’s most spectacular road trips, the Great Ocean Road runs from Torquay to Allansford along the southern coast of Australia in the state of Victoria.
 Despite its name and impressive coastal views, much of the drive is inland through temperate rainforest, offering wildlife spotting opportunities.
-Unlike many of the long stretches of Australian roads, the Great Ocean Road self drive should be savoured, drank slowly like a fine wine.
+Unlike many of the long stretches of Australian roads, the Great Ocean Road self-drive should be savoured, drank slowly like a fine wine.

 We took two days, stopping to see each of the Great Ocean Road highlights below.
-If you don’t have a car, don’t worry, City Discovery can take you from Melbourne.
+If you don’t have a car, don’t worry, take a day tour from Melbourne (see below).

 Key Stops: Great Ocean Road Victoria Australia